benhroos/thesis/README.md

 ## About the simulation
-This simulation is designed to demonstrate gene flow in a finite population.
+This simulation is designed to demonstrate genetic drift and gene flow in a finite population.
 Each cell in the grid represents an individual in the population, and its color represents a unique allele.
 As the simulations runs, you can obverse the allele frequencies in the population shifting as the colors of individual cells change over time.

 ## Running the simulation
 #### Controls